pocomane/brewed-in-the-apocalypse/bita.md

 - Play to find out what happens.
 - Describe a world that make sense.
-- Make the player's character lives not boring.
+- Make the PC lives not boring.

 TODO : explain them !!!

 The first is particular important.
 The scenarist, is a player to, in the sense that ey participates to the game to discover what happen, and what the other people will do.
 The preparation of big portions of materials is discouraged.
-An interesting prompt from a player should never be ignored to let the story follow some predetermined track, unless it is temporary, just to close some matter already almost done.
+An interesting prompt from a protagonist should never be ignored to let the story follow some predetermined track, unless it is temporary, just to close some matter already almost done.
 For the same reason, the setting should be kept initially simple.
-More details about the world and the backstory will be discovered during the play, defined both by scenarist and player actions.
+More details about the world and the backstory will be discovered during the play, defined by the actions of all the players.

 Moreover, early in the first session (but for some setting these can extend to the whole game), the scenarist should also juggle two additional, sometimes conflicting, responsibilities:

 - Follow the PCs around, and learn what they are all about.
-- Give the player a sense of what the world is like, and how it operates.
+- Give the protagonist a sense of what the world is like, and how it operates.

 During the game, whatever the scenarist said should follow the following
 Principles:

-- Do not play against the players, rather be a fan of their characters: the challenges are not introduced to destroy the characters, but to make they shine.
+- Do not play against the protagonists, rather be a fan of their characters: the challenges are not introduced to destroy the characters, but to make they shine.
 - Respect the world you are creating; do not tell incoherent events; a destructive challenge may be introduced because the situation does not make otherwise sense.
-- Be honest with the players: do not withhold information that the character should know, make sure the situation is clear to them, let them behave differently if there was some misunderstanding, do not force them to remember details that their character should known, etc.
+- Be honest with the protagonists: do not withhold information that their character should know, make sure the situation is clear to them, let them behave differently if there was some misunderstanding, etc.
-- With your moves, try to continually push the game forward in interesting ways; new opportunities should be added when a player succeeds in a move, and interesting dilemma should emerge from the twists.
+- With your moves, try to continually push the game forward in interesting ways; new opportunities should be added when a protagonist succeeds in a move, and interesting dilemma should emerge from the twists.
 - Respond to the character actions with challenging circumstances and occasional rewards.
-- Name everyone and everything, and call all by name; particularly address yourself to the characters, not the player.
+- Name everyone and everything, and call all by name; particularly address yourself to the characters, not ther controller player.
 - Make your move, but misdirect and never speak its name; you have not to hide what moves you are doing, but present it as naturally arising from the fiction.